Dentismo/t-3-availability-checker/README.md

 ## Usage
 The Availability Checker component is subscribed to the topic 'request/availability/+'

-When a booking request is recieved, the JSON object will be validated to ensure we are recieving a complete request.
+When a booking request is recieved, the JSON string will be parsed into a JSON Object.
+It will then be validated to ensure we are recieving a complete request.
 A complete booking request follows the format below:

 ```